Discover the defining moments in the early life of Ian McKellen. From birth to education, explore key events.

 In early 2013, Ian McKellen registered as a marriage officiant to preside over the marriage of Patrick Stewart and Sunny Ozell.

-On June 18, 2014, Ian McKellen was awarded an honorary Doctorate of Letters by the University of Cambridge.
+In June 2014, Ian McKellen was awarded an honorary Doctorate of Letters by the University of Cambridge.

 In 2014, Ian McKellen was named in the top 10 on the World Pride Power list.

-On June 1, 2020, Ian McKellen joined Josh Gad's YouTube series Reunited Apart with his Lord of the Rings co-stars to promote donations to non-profit charities.
+On June 1, 2020, Ian McKellen joined Josh Gad's YouTube series Reunited Apart, reuniting with his Lord of the Rings co-stars through video-conferencing to promote donations to non-profit charities.

-In 2023, Björn Ulvaeus and Ian McKellen will be knitting stagewear for Kylie Minogue as part of her More Than Just a Residency concert residency at Voltaire at The Venetian Las Vegas.
+In 2023, Björn Ulvaeus and Ian McKellen would be knitting stagewear for Kylie Minogue as part of her More Than Just a Residency concert residency at Voltaire at The Venetian Las Vegas.

 Robert Downey Jr RDJ is a highly successful American actor...